 What happens when I submit a report?

-All reports made to Report & Support are confidential and accessed by The Equally Safe Team.
+All reports made to Report + Support are confidential and accessed by The Equally Safe Team and The Intercultural & Anti-Discrimination Team.
 If you submit a report and give your name and contact details, a member of the team will aim to contact you within 48 hours to check how you are and discuss the options and support available to you.
 This is not an official formal report/complaint to the Student Conduct Team.

-Further options available to you might include informal advice; supported creation of a well-being & safety plan; consideration of investigation by our Student Conduct Team; accessing the Student Counselling Service; information on the legal & criminal justice process; an informal meeting with specialist Police Officers and/or advice on making a formal report to the Police; and access to external health and specialist support services such as Rape Crisis and Women’s Aid.
+Further options available to you might include informal advice; supported creation of a wellbeing and safety plan; consideration of investigation by our Student Conduct Team; accessing the Student Counselling Service; information on the legal and criminal justice process; an informal meeting with specialist Police Officers and/or advice on making a formal report to the Police for GBV reports; and access to external health and specialist support services such as Rape Crisis, Women’s Aid and Stop Hate UK.

 Can I submit a report anonymously?

 The University respects your decision to share your experience anonymously.
 These reports cannot be traced to you unless you share identifiable information in the body of your report.
-You may choose this option if you would like the Equally Safe Team to have an awareness of your experience without identifying yourself.
-The team are unable to offer follow up support to students making anonymous reports, but these reports can raise awareness of issues affecting students and highlight areas & issues of concern to the team and the wider University.
-This information can then be used to assist in our wider partnership working with local services to promote the safety & well-being of our student community.
+You may choose this option if you would like the Equally Safe Team or the Intercultural & Anti-Discrimination Team to have an awareness of your experience without identifying yourself.
+The team are unable to offer follow up support to students making anonymous reports, but these reports can raise awareness of issues affecting students and highlight areas and issues of concern to the team and the wider University.
+This information can then be used to assist in our wider partnership working with local services to promote the safety and wellbeing of our student community.

 Can the University support me to report to The Police?

-The Equally Safe Team will respect the decision you make whether you choose to report any incidents to the Conduct Team (if the report is against another student or staff member), report to the Police, or choose not to take any further formal action at this stage.
+The Equally Safe Team and the Intercultural & Anti-Discrimination Team will respect the decision you make whether you choose to report any incidents to the Conduct Team (if the report is against another student or staff member), report to the Police, or choose not to take any further formal action at this stage.
 This is entirely your decision to make.
-If you decide you would like to speak to the Police, we can support you to do this by liaising with our direct contact at Police Scotland’s Public Protection Unit in Edinburgh.
+If you decide you would like to speak to the Police about GBV, we can support you to do this by liaising with our direct contact at Police Scotland’s Public Protection Unit in Edinburgh.
 They are trained in investigating reports of abuse and harm, and can offer you an informal discussion to enable you to make an informed decision.
 You may also wish to report anonymously to Crimestoppers.

 How do I make a formal report to the University?

 Information on Student Conduct procedures can be found here.
-You can explore this option with the Equally Safe Team or the Advice Place.
-The University has less legal powers than Police Scotland and the Court System (we cannot detain anyone or gather forensic evidence), but can investigate complaints of sexual abuse; harassment, stalking, physical & emotional abuse that are against a University of Edinburgh student (or staff member), under the Code of Student Conduct.
+You can explore this option with the Equally Safe Team, the Intercultural & Anti-Discrimination Team or the Advice Place.
+The University has less legal powers than Police Scotland and the Criminal Justice System (we cannot detain anyone or gather forensic evidence), but can investigate complaints of gender-based violence (sexual abuse; harassment, stalking, physical & emotional abuse) and of bullying & discrimination (hate crime or hate incident because of their race, religion or belief, sexual orientation, disability, or transgender identity) that are against a University of Edinburgh student (or staff member), under the Code of Student Conduct.
 This process can’t take place during an active Police investigation, but can take place before or after.
-The University can however, take precautionary action whilst a Police or criminal investigation is ongoing, to promote your safety & well-being on campus.
+The University can however, take precautionary action whilst a Police or criminal investigation is ongoing, to promote your safety and wellbeing on campus.

 If you submit a formal complaint against a staff member or student, the University will complete a risk assessment and can utilise options such as temporary suspension of students from the University or parts of the campus.
 This action does not mean that a complaint has been upheld, but means that the University has taken action to reduce the risk to you and others, based on the information currently available.